Important Facts Regarding Pomeranian Grooming Styles

 If a Pom receives a Pomeranian Lion Cut, in which the fur is shaved down almost to the skin, an owner will also find that the fur will grow back in odd "patches"....and this can become quite a problem.
 We do have a page that offers some help for Pomeranian fur growth.

 Lastly, a negative physical condition that can occur is that when a Pom is shaved, the elbows and other areas that are usually covered, are now exposed.
 This can cause sores when the dog lays down and does not have the extra "cushion" between him/her and the floor.
 Some dogs find that carpeting is irritating to the skin...(some are actually allergic to carpet or carpet cleaner) and this can cause allergies to develop since the dog is now exposing skin to the irritant.

 The Emotional Impact

-We are eye witnesses to Pomeranians who have been shaved and then have behavioral issues.
-The Pom's fut is its coat...It can be a source of comfort for many Poms...When this is taken away it is akin to a baby having their blanket taken away.
+We are eye witnesses to Pomeranians who have been shaved down almost to the skin and then have behavioral issues.
+The Pom's fur is its coat...It can be a source of comfort for many Poms...When this is taken away it can be akin to a baby having their blanket taken away.
 The dog can become anxious, nervous and/or uncomfortable.